A year ago we left our home in LA to drive across South America in search of amazing destinations.

 During our two day adventure, we brought all the backpacking essentials along with many layers of warm clothing.
 Here’s what we recommend to bring along on the Villarrica Traverse backpacking trip:

-- Light tent: on this hike, we used a super basic tent from REI.
-The weather on this hike was so great that we didn’t need anything beyond a simple, cheap tent.
+- Light tent: on this hike, we used a basic tent from REI.
+The weather on this hike was so great that we didn’t need anything beyond a simple, lightweight tent.

 - Sleeping pads: on the past backpacking trips we always used roll-up foam pads but on this trip, we upgraded to inflatable sleeping mats and it made such a huge difference!
 For the first time on a backpacking trip, I didn’t wake up with soreness in my bones from sleeping on the cold ground.